-Supply Chain Deforestation and Modern Slavery – Supply chains for seafood and commodities such as soybeans, palm oil, and beef are known to be hotbeds of modern-day slavery, and Tri-State CRI’s work with ADM and Darden focuses on addressing these risks.
-Tri-State CRI’s advocacy led ADM to adopt a Human Rights Policy in 2014, including specific reference to ethically recruiting workers throughout its supply chain, and Tri-State CRI has monitored the implementation of this policy since that time.
-Work with ADM has also focused on deforestation in its soybean and palm oil supply chains, and ADM has worked to establish “traceability” in these supply chains to identify and eliminate deforestation.
-Tri-State CRI will be expanding its work on supply chain deforestation with a focus on cattle products, such as leather.
+The production of commodities such as palm oil, soy, cattle, and timber is a major driver of deforestation in the Amazon and the Cerrado, negatively impacting the land and community livelihoods.
+Workers in these supply chains are also at risk of unethical recruitment practices and other human rights violations.
+Tri-State CRI engages with ADM on the cross-sections between these two issues.
+Our advocacy led ADM to adopt a Human Rights Policy in 2014, (which was updated in 2017), including specific reference to ethically recruiting workers throughout its supply chain, and Tri-State CRI has monitored the implementation of this policy since that time.
+Work with ADM has also focused on deforestation in its soybean and palm oil supply chains, where ADM has worked to establish “traceability” in these supply chains to identify and eliminate deforestation.
+We also encourage the company to use and disseminate best management practices to reduce the harmful impacts of agriculture on soil and water.

 USDA: Sustainable Agriculture Definitions and Terms